Echo-Stream/terraform-provider-echostream/docs/resources/managed_app_instance_iso.md

 page_title: "echostream_managed_app_instance_iso Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
-  ManagedAppInstanceIso may be used to create ManagedApp compute resources in the VM architecture of your choice
+  ManagedAppInstanceIso may be used to create ManagedApp compute resources in the VM architecture of your choice.
 ---

 # echostream_managed_app_instance_iso (Resource)

-ManagedAppInstanceIso may be used to create ManagedApp compute resources in the VM architecture of your choice
+ManagedAppInstanceIso may be used to create ManagedApp compute resources in the VM architecture of your choice.

 ## Example Usage